-Students with disabilities have the same rights and responsibilities as any other student enrolled at Bishop State Community College.
-In addition, special assistance will be provided as needed to help students with disabilities to reach their full potentials in meeting program/course requirements.
-The purpose of this grievance procedure is to assure that no student is denied access to the institution or to any programs(s) offered by BSCC because of disability.
+Students with disabilities have the same rights and responsibilities as others student enrolled at Bishop State Community College.
+In addition, special assistance will be provided as needed to help students with disabilities reach their full potentials in meeting program/course requirements.
+The purpose of this grievance procedure is to assure that no student is denied access to the institution or to any programs offered by BSCC because of disability.